1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 More Penny Error Coins Worth Money

 The 1955 DDO is just one of dozens of Lincoln cent errors that carry real collector value.
-Explore the complete guide.
+Explore the complete guide — with values, photos, and authentication tips for every major variety.

 Similar Posts